 - Examine the Activity Report on a weekly basis.
 Not only will it provide you with a list of new accounts and funding activity, it will also list any customers with an active follow up that is preventing or delaying billing.

-Once you know who is past due, you can simply hand your customer a Member Solutions’ Customer Service Card and say “Member Solutions has informed us that they have been unable to contact you.
+Once you know who is past due, you can simply hand your customer a Member Solutions’ business card and say “Member Solutions has informed us that they have been unable to contact you.
 Here’s a card with their website and contact information.”
 Once a customer is aware that you may know that they have a billing issue, they are more likely to pay on time to avoid embarrassment.

 Have them provide it to you directly, rather than obtaining it from a driver’s license or previous billing account which may be outdated.
 Ask the customer to verify their vital billing information when they are signing the agreement.

 Your endorsement of Member Solutions provides your customers with a reassurance of your professionalism and commitment to quality service.
 Place the Member Solutions Decal in your business and hand out Contact Cards, both provided free of charge.
 Talk about our Customer Account Access Website, designed specifically for your customers to make payments, update their billing information, print payment history, or contact our Customer Service Team.

-10. Don’t accept payments at your business.
-Member Solutions discourages the acceptance of payments at your place of business.
+Generally, we discourage our clients from accepting payments at your place of business.
 Accepting payments creates more work for you and increases the likelihood that your customer will receive delinquency phone calls and correspondence when they are not past-due.
 Worse yet, it also increases the chance of double billing your customer when the payment is not reported immediately to Member Solutions.
 Finally, once you accept that first payment, chances are it will occur again and diminish our authority when the customer decides not to pay.